-• Educating for knowledge and skills, wisdom and forgiveness: enabling discipline, confidence and delight in seeking wisdom and knowledge, and developing talents in all areas of life.

-Educating for hope and aspiration and responsibility: enabling healing, repair and renewal, coping wisely when things go wrong, opening horizons and guiding people into ways of fulfilling them.

-• Educating for koinonia, friendship and compassion: a core focus on relationships, participation in communities and the qualities of character that enable people to flourish together.

-• Educating for dignity and respect: the basic principle of respect for the value and preciousness of each person, treating each person as a unique individual of inherent worth.
+- Educating for knowledge and skills, wisdom and forgiveness: enabling discipline, confidence and delight in seeking wisdom and knowledge, and developing talents in all areas of life. - ❖ Educating for hope and aspiration and responsibility: enabling healing, repair and renewal, coping wisely when things go wrong, opening horizons and guiding people into ways of fulfilling them. - Educating for koinonia, friendship and compassion: a core focus on relationships, participation in communities and the qualities of character that enable people to flourish together. - Educating for dignity and respect: the basic principle of respect for the value and preciousness of each person, treating each person as a unique individual of inherent worth.

-Amended to address practices during COVID 19

-Approved by: Headteacher Date: 01/02/22
+Approved by: Headteacher Date: 01/02/25

-Last Reviewed on: February 2022
+Last Reviewed on: February 2025

-Next Review on: February 2024
+Next Review on: February 2026